Jaimecclin/cvs-pluging-vscode-ext/README.md

     ![refreshed-2](/resources/readme/refresh-2.png "Refresh 2")

-    You can select the types you'r interested in.
+    You can select the types you're interested in.
 The items will be updated then.

     ![refresh-filter-1](/resources/readme/refresh-filter-1.png "Filter 1")